LiadAlg/C_Project/README.md

 6. **macroDeploy** - contains useful function for deploy all macros.
 7. **global.h** - contains type and constant definitions.
 8. **writefiles** - contains methods for writing output files: *.ob, *.ext and *.ent

+# usage
+./assembler file1 file2 file3 ...
+Will start the processing of each file (specify WITHOUT extension!).
+No support for double-quoting file names.